 I’m also not sure if you can simply tilt the bottle back up to stop the pour yourself.
-I should try this – I’ve always just been worried that the wine will get stuck in the system, and/or spill when I remove it.
+I do try this – I’ve always just been worried that the wine will get stuck in the system, and/or spill when I remove it.

 I’ve also had a similar issue when using wine while cooking.
 I was cooking a delicious chilli, and wanted to add just a small spurt of wine to finish it off.
 While the previous pours into my glass had been small, suddenly I was pouring half a glass of wine into the pot!
-Thankfully I had the glass nearby to save the day.
+Thankfully I had a glass nearby to save the day.

 Is Coravin A Good Gift?

-When I first received my Coravin system, I was like a kid on Christmas morning.
+When I first received my Coravin wine system, I was like a kid on Christmas morning.
 This was a ‘toy’ I’d read a lot about, and understood almost everything about it before I even opened the box.

 However, I know that many people are interested in giving a Coravin system as a gift.
 To test this out, I made sure I wasn’t the first person to open and test my Coravin.
 My parents were.